named-data/jndn/INSTALL.md

 * TestGetAsync: Connect to one of the NDN testbed hubs, express an interest and display the received data.
 * TestPublishAsyncNfd: Connect to the local NFD hub, accept interests with prefix /testecho and echo back a data packet.
 See test-echo-consumer.
-* TestEchoConsumer: Prompt for a word, send the interest /testecho/word to the local hub which is echoed by test-publish-async-nfd (or test-publish-async-ndnx).
+* TestEchoConsumer: Prompt for a word, send the interest /testecho/word to the local hub which is echoed by test-publish-async-nfd.
 * TestEncodeDecodeInterest: Encode and decode an interest, testing interest selectors and the name URI.
 * TestEncodeDecodeData: Encode and decode a data packet, including signing the data packet.
 * TestEncodeDecodeFibEntry: Encode and decode a sample Protobuf message using ProtobufTlv.